Evavic44/Evavic44/README.md

 I love working on creative ideas, transforming UI to code, and maintainig projects on GitHub.
 Have any opportunities for me, kindly send  me an email.

 - Previosuly working with <a href="https://aviyel.com/@victoreke">Aviyel</a> growth, design & product teams to help bridge the gap with open source content around some of the fastest growing projects.
-- Freelance projects and contracts
+- Freelance projects and contracts.

 <!-- Featured Projects -->